inveniosoftware/docs-invenio-rdm/docs/operate/customize/require_community.md

 ### Granting Community Creation Rights

-When enabling `RDM_RECORD_ALWAYS_IN_COMMUNITY`, note that community creation permissions remain separate.
+When enabling `RDM_COMMUNITY_REQUIRED_TO_PUBLISH`, note that community creation permissions remain separate.
 By default, anyone can create communities.
 Institutions have different requirements for who can create communities, and InvenioRDM provides flexible configuration.
 Below is one example approach using custom roles to restrict community creation to a specific role, such as "community-curator".
 To implement this, follow these steps:

 1- Create permission generators: